-With the recent “Austrian ruling” sending shockwaves around the online world, whats actually changed with GDPR Law?
+With the Jan 2022 “Austrian ruling” sending shockwaves around the online world, whats actually changed with GDPR Law?
 As a data manager, what do you need to know, and what are the implications for your data collection strategy?

 Remember there is no Internet police force in the EU, or anywhere else I am aware of (except China).
 That is, I have heard conspiracy theorists say the EU is “going after” US big tech, so they can build their own alternatives and dominate/control the world in a Spectre type of way.
 I say that is nonsense.

 The Austrian ruling sent many shockwaves around news desks because it set a precedent concerning an Austrian company’s transmission of IP addresses (considered personal information) of EU citizens to other countries that do not have the same privacy protections as the EU.
 This could be Russia, Turkey, China and so on.
 In this particular case, Google Analytics was cited as the main culprit.
 However, it could have been any US owned tech – and that’s the BIG problem.
 The numerous headlines of “Google Analytics is now illegal” is misleading as it hides the much wider implications – because so much web tech has historically come from the US.

 It’s a direct analogy because there no longer exists such as thing as “anonymous” data.
 Essentially, like a jigsaw puzzle, the more pieces (data points) you have, the more able you are to identify the subject of the puzzle – it’s only a matter of time.
 And because companies like Google and others continuously suck up vast quantities of data – thousands of data points about individuals – it is trivial for them to do this.
 That is the key to understanding this problem.
 In fact, there is plenty of research proving this…